 4. FAMILY AND KINSHIP

-Clans (extended families) are the foundation of Micronesian society, and most trace their ancestry through the mother's side of the family (see p.
-1 of Sex and Gender).
+Clans (extended families) are the foundation of Micronesian society, and most trace their ancestry through the mother's side of the family (see Sex and Gender).
 Clans typically serve as economic, social, and emotional support systems for relatives.

 Residence